 1. Once the user tries to connect to the SSL VPN web portal, FortiGate will redirect the user to FortiAuthenticator.
-Please note that SAML does not work with the tunnel mode for SSL VPN.

 2. The FortiAuthenticator will act as a SAML proxy and forward the request to Azure for authentication.

 3. After entering their credentials, if the user has a token assigned they will be requested to enter it for two factor authentication.